-The interface requires an inverter between the SCLK line of the ADSP-21xx and the SCLK input of the ADT7302.
-The ADSP-21xx has the TFS and RFS of the SPORT tied together, with TFS set as an output and RFS set as an input.
-The DSP operates in alternate framing mode, and the SPORT control register is set up as described previously.
+The interface requires an inverter between the SCLK line of the ADSP-21xx and the SCLK input of the ADT7301.
+On the ADSP-21xx interface, the TFS and RFS of the SPORT are tied together; TFS is set as an output, and RFS is set as an input.
+The DSP operates in alternate framing mode and the SPORT control register is set up as described in this section.

 Figure 18.
-ADT7302 to ADSP-21xx Interface
+ADT7301-to-ADSP-21xx Interface

-MOUNTING THE ADT7302
+MOUNTING THE ADT7301

-The ADT7302 can be used for surface- or air-temperature sensing applications.
-If the device is cemented to a surface with thermally conductive adhesive, the die temperature will be within about 0.1°C of the surface temperature, because of the ADT7302's low power consumption.
-Care should be taken to insulate the back and leads of the device from the air if the ambient air temperature is different from the surface temperature being measured.
+The ADT7301 can be used for surface or air temperature sensing applications.
+If the device is cemented to a surface with a thermally conductive adhesive, the die temperature will be within about 0.1°C of the surface temperature because of the ADT7301's low power consumption.
+Care should be taken to insulate the back and leads of the device if the ambient air temperature is different from the surface temperature being measured.

-The ground pin provides the best thermal path to the die, therefore the temperature of the die is close to that of the printed circuit ground track.
-Care should be taken to ensure that this is in good thermal contact with the surface being measured.
+The ground pin provides the best thermal path to the die; therefore, the temperature of the die is close to that of the printed circuit ground track.
+Care should be taken to ensure that this is in good thermal contact with the measured surface.

-As with any IC, the ADT7302 and its associated wiring and circuits must be kept free from moisture to prevent leakage and corrosion, particularly in cold conditions where condensation is more likely to occur.
+As in any IC, the ADT7301 and its associated wiring and circuits must be kept free from moisture to prevent leakage and corrosion, particularly in cold conditions where condensation is more likely to occur.
 Water-resistant varnishes and conformal coatings can be used for protection.
-The small size of the ADT7302 allows it to be mounted inside sealed metal probes, which provide a safe environment for the device.
+The small size of the ADT7301 allows it to be mounted inside sealed metal probes, which provide a safe environment for the device.